Dionne-Stratton/timer-app-react-native/README.md

+# Cadence Studio - Find your rhythm.
+Shape your life.
-# Timer App - React Native Expo
+- React Native Expo

 A cross-platform mobile timer application built with React Native and Expo.
 Create reusable activity blocks, assemble them into sessions, and run them with audio/vibration cues and background-safe notifications.
 Fully offline-capable with no backend dependencies.